 Dr Sara Hadleigh-Dunn

-Sara is a Senior Lecturer and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
-She is also a Fellow of the Higher Education Academy, a Fellow of the Security Institute and a Fellow of the Institute of Strategic Risk Management.
+Sara is a Reader in Risk Management and Resilience and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
+She is also a Senior Fellow of the Higher Education Academy, a Fellow of the Security Institute and a Fellow of the Institute of Strategic Risk Management.

 She has worked with London Fire Brigade, Hampshire Fire and Rescue Service, HEIs and other public and private sector oganisations in the areas of risk and crisis management and decision making.